Kanye West Fashion Show 2017: Yeezy Season 5, Muslim Model Halima Aden Stars

 A post shared by Halima Aden (@kinglimaa) on

-The Yeezy Season 5 Show alongside the signing of Halima Aden is not just a potent message of acceptance and inclusivity.
-It also lends credence to the fact that the fashion landscape is changing and that the Muslim market can be a profitable one if properly harnessed.
-In a 2016 report, Muslims worldwide were said to have spent $266 billion on footwear, clothing and food in 2013.
-The figure is expected spike up to $488 billion by 2019.
+The Yeezy Season 5 Show, alongside the signing of Halima Aden, is not just a potent message of acceptance and inclusivity.
+It also lends credence to the fact that the fashion landscape is changing, and the Muslim market can be a profitable one if properly harnessed.
+In a 2016 report, Muslims worldwide were said to have spent $266 billion on footwear, clothing, and food in 2013.
+The figure is expected to spike up to $488 billion by 2019.

 Besides her appearance at the Kanye West fashion show, Halima Aden also features in the next issue of fashion-high flyer CR Fashion book.
-She is definitely a model on the rise and big fashion brands have taken notice of the massive market that she represents.
-According to CNN, Italian luxury fashion house, Dolce & Gabbana launched hijabs and ankle-length robes known as abayas last year, targeting Muslim shoppers in the Middles East.
+She is definitely a model on the rise, and big fashion brands have taken notice of the massive market that she represents.
+According to CNN, Italian luxury fashion house, Dolce & Gabbana, launched hijabs and ankle-length robes known as abayas last year, targeting Muslim shoppers in the Middles East.
 Trend forecasters say most fashion labels would take the cue in 2017.

 With Yeezy Season 5, @kanyewest presented better clothes and a tamer fashion show https://t.co/iuXI0iiP1P